 SUMMARY: In April Community Development staff presented draft municipal code changes to the Planning Commission to reflect new zoning and design principles envisioned with the North Shore Subarea plan.
-This agenda item will cover the associated Design Review Manual that will support and provide additional guidance to the code changes and provide clarity for future development proposals in the North Shore area.
-The objective for the Planning Commission for this agenda item is to discuss the proposed manual and provide feedback and any changes to staff for editing.
-A public hearing will be held at a later date to include all code changes and the design review manual.
+In May Staff presented the Planning Commission the associated Design Review Manual that will support and provide additional guidance to the code changes and provide clarity for future development proposals in the North Shore area.
+A public hearing with the Planning Commission is scheduled for Wednesday, June 21st, 2023 at 7 pm to consider the code changes, design standards manual and the revised citywide maps for a zoning and comprehensive planning.
+A formal recommendation to the City Council will be produced from that PC hearing for further council consideration.